kukuu/integration/data-transformation-energy-meterdigital-twin.md

 # Data Transformation - Digital Twin Energy Meter

+This architecture ensures scalable data transformation and storage while providing regular batch processing and reporting.
+It also implements an effective archival mechanism for older data.

 ## Problem Statement:
 i.
 Execute in steps and best practices data transformation techniques using Python in a use case for converting a multitude of spreadsheet data comprising electricity meter consumption readings, cleansing them and storing them in (Windows/AZURE SQL) a Database.